farizmursyidan/random_user/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an example of React JS project to display the data of random users fetched from an API.

 ## Available Scripts